The 31st Annual Tree of Lights is set to light up the Village Green this holiday season on Saturday, December 4th, 2021 at 5:30 p.m..

-The Rescue Squad was proud to illuminate the holiday tree, and thanks to Garden State Fireworks, the skies were lit with a spectacular fireworks show.
-You can still be a part of the celebration by placing a red light on our tree in honor of or white in remembrance of a person, family, friends and others.
+You can be part of the celebration by placing a red light on our tree in honor of or white in memoriam of a person, family, friends, and others.

-The names of honorees and remembrances will be posted on the illuminated display on the Village Green as well as on our website.
+The names of honorees and remembrances will be posted on the illuminated display on the Village Green in time for the ceremony for those dedications received by November 30th.
 The display and our website will be continually updated throughout the holiday season.
 The dedications can be seen below.

-To place a light on the tree, please complete the Dedication Order Form and mail it along with your tax-deductible donation of $50.00 per light.
+To place a light on the tree, please complete the printed Dedication Order Form and mail it along with your tax-deductible donation of $50.00 per light or click the appropriate link below.

 Your contribution to the Tree of Lights is not only a symbol of your feelings of gratitude and love, but also serves to help the Watchung Volunteer Rescue Squad with major endeavors.
 This year, through the generosity of the residents and businesses, the squad continues to provide high-quality, excellent Emergency Service.
 Thank you in advance for your continued support and contributions.